Why Internet connectivity is a must for your product?

-There are various things which are needed to have a reliable GSM GPRS circuit.
+There are various things that are needed to have a reliable GSM GPRS circuit.
 Some of them are listed below:

-- Power supply for the GSM/GPRS modem should be clean and should be capable of handling peak-current.
+- The power supply for the GSM/GPRS modem should be clean and should be capable of handling peak-current.
 During transmission GPRS modem will need peak-current and it may cause a huge voltage drop and the module may get unstable or switch-off.
 Bulk capacitor and decoupling capacitor very near to the power supply pin of the modem helps supply necessary peak-current.
-In case you don’t have space for the bulk capacitor, you need to use a dc-dc converter which can respond to such peak-current.
+In case you don’t have space for the bulk capacitor, you need to use a dc-dc converter that can respond to such peak-current.

 - ON/OFF control via software.
 It is handy if you want to save power or handle any hang condition.

 - Careful about RF signals on the PCB.
 Get your RF section PCB design reviewed by the expert.
 Test the design in the lab for the maximum RF output.
 Check antenna, connecting RF cable (if any) for its performance or buy a good quality certified antenna and cable.

 - If possible, use an external antenna. with a provision to connect an external antenna, you can choose a high-gain antenna depending on the field conditions.
 Good quality antenna not only provides good RF performance but will also help reduce the power as the transceiver needs not increase the amplifier output to compensate for the RF section power loss.

 - SIM connection with the module should be designed with high-speed considerations.
 SIM should be accessible so that if at all required could be changed in the field without opening the enclosure.
 To avoid SIM accessibility, embedded SIMs are also available these days.
 Please check the cost, availability, ease of use before making a decision.
 As per my understanding, there are challenges in using eSIM.
 Read this article for some more details on eSIM.